Appeal to Reason (newspaper)

-The Appeal to Reason was a weekly left-wing political newspaper published in the American Midwest from 1895 until 1922.
-The paper was known for its politics, lending support over the years to the Farmers' Alliance and People's Party before becoming a mainstay of the Socialist Party of America, following that organization's establishment in 1901.
+The Appeal to Reason was a weekly socialist political newspaper published in the American Midwest from 1895 until 1922.
+The paper was known for its politics, lending support over the years to the Farmers' Alliance and People's Party before becoming a mainstay of the Socialist Party of America, following the organization's establishment in 1901.
 Making use of a network of highly motivated volunteers known as the "Appeal Army" to spur subscription sales, paid circulation of the Appeal climbed to more than a quarter-million copies by 1906 and half a million by 1910, making it the largest-circulation socialist newspaper in American history.